kavyaboompur/github-issue-ai-assistant/README.md

 If the ZIP files are not extracted correctly, commands such as starting the backend or frontend will fail due to missing paths.

+### IMPORTANT
+Corrected all import paths in main.py so that Python could properly locate backend modules, which fixed repeated ModuleNotFoundError issues.

+Aligned the file execution context with the project’s actual folder structure, which allowed the backend server to start successfully without import failures.

 ## System Requirements
 ### Required Software